Recursively Feasible Probabilistic Safe Online Learning with Control Barrier Functions: Simulation Results

 As illustrated in Figures \ref{fig:car4d_cbf} and \ref{fig:car4d_snapshots}, the objective of the control is to reach the target points alternating in time while not colliding into a static circular obstacle of radius $R_o=3$ centered at the origin.
 The reference controller $u_{\text{ref}}$ has two objectives: 1) it pursues a target point that alternates among a given set of points $S_T=\{(5,5), (5,-5), (-5,-5), (-5,5)\}$ every $p=2.5$ seconds, and 2) it stabilizes the vehicle's velocity to $v_{d}$ while assuring that it is always bounded in $[\underbar{$v$}, \bar{v}]$.
 We use the values $\underbar{$v$}=1$, $\bar{v}=5$, and $v_d=3$.
 All units are in the metric system.

 The CBF we use is

 where

 This CBF adds a safety margin $D_m$ to the obstacle in the direction of the vehicle's heading angle, based on its minimum velocity and maximum steering rate as shown in Figure \ref{fig:car4d_cbf}.
 We can analytically check that the zero-superlevel set of the CBF is control invariant and that the CBF constraint is always feasible under the input bounds.
+We can also check that the model uncertainty in this example does not affect $L_g B(x)$ to vanish to zero, thereby allowing us to use it as a CBF for the true plant.

 Figures \ref{fig:car4d_snapshots} and \ref{fig:car4d_results} illustrate that while the CBF-QP based on the nominal model (in pink) escapes the zero-superlevel set of the CBF, Algorithm \ref{algo:safelearning} (in blue) without any prior data always keeps the vehicle inside.
 This result not only demonstrates the validity of the proposed strategy when applied to a multi-input system but also alludes to the intuition behind our strategy: when $\lambda_{\dagger}$ hits $-\epsilon$, the vehicle steers away from the obstacle and decelerates more in order to improve the certainty of its safe control direction.